savetz/tiara/README.md

 Put your keywords in searchlist.txt, one search term per line.
 Very general terms (like "dogs") provide too many daily hits to be useful.
 More specific phrases work better.

-Dependency: [Internet Archive command line tool](https://github.com/jjjake/internetarchive) (Install with pip install internetarchive)
+Dependency: [Internet Archive command line tool](https://github.com/jjjake/internetarchive) (Install with pip3 install internetarchive)
 The script also requires read-write access to the directory it lives in.

 Issue: Internet Archive cannot generate thumbnails for all items.
 In these cases, you may see a broken image icon.